-Ignorance is not bliss in business these days, especially with millions of free online resources, trainings, webinars, etc. up for grabs, particularly as opt-ins in exchange for your email.
+Ignorance is not bliss in business these days, especially with millions of free online resources, trainings, webinars, etc. up for grabs, particularly as opt-ins in exchange for your email address.

 And considering that those who need these resources most would rather have a foretaste of anything worth their every cent, and not blindly pay for every nice-to-have in a world where good resources don’t come cheap, sure you’d agree that we all can do with some freebies from time to time.

-Apart from the freebies, email subscriptions are also a great way to keep abreast of recent developments in your industry; furthermore, they raise your awareness on solutions your require (we aren’t always aware we need help, you know), while also feeding you with valuable options to choose from indirectly: especially when you have more than one industry specific subscriptions.
+Apart from the freebies, email subscriptions are also a great way to keep abreast of recent developments in your industry; furthermore, they raise your awareness on solutions your require (we aren’t always aware we need help, you know), while also (in)directly feeding you with valuable options to choose from: especially when you have more than one specific subscriptions.

 Nevertheless, many people would rather not ‘Opt-In’ for these freebies plus added benefits even when they’re truly needed, because (with all due respect) some email marketers turn out to be pesky in their pursuit of leads.
 Multiple (un)solicited emails take their toll on productivity as they have a way of clogging up the mailbox, thereby making relevant emails difficult to manage.